 This article covers:

 The success of a project often depends on the measures and controls put in place to govern the project.
-PPO caters for this requirement through its Approvals component, allowing approvals to be created for team member’s time entries; documents; project stage gates; scope changes and more.
+PPO caters for this requirement through its Approval functionality, allowing approvals to be created for time entries; documents; project stage gates; scope changes and more.

 - Approvals on Time Entries, and

 - allow Business Cases and other documents to be approved on-line;

 - allow a formal Stage Gate process to be followed including single or multiple approvals by review committee members;